-If you're looking for that proverbial "All American town,"
+If you're looking for that proverbial "All American town," and the ultimate quaint coastal New England destination,

 then Bristol, R.I., is the place to go.